cmchou225/slack-integration-kudos/README.md

 # slack-integration-kudos
-Simple API server for slack to post note to #kudos channel when a message receives thumbsup:all reaction.
+Simple API server for slack to post note to #kudos channel when a message receives thumbsup_all reaction.

 #### Local machine development:
 First download and install ngrok for secure tunnelling between localhost and web accessible endpoint.
 Tutorial found here: https://api.slack.com/tutorials/tunneling-with-ngrok